 Bit 1-PCIRST Output Control (RSTCTL): Controls the PCIRST output.
+ORed with a power-on reset before output.
 This field is reset only at a power-on reset.
 Do not use the field when the PCIC is non-host.

 Bit 1: PCIRST Description

 0 Negate PCIRST (High output) (Initial value)

 1 Assert PCIRST (Low output)